neilstats/ckbplotr/README.md

 ## The make\_forest\_plot function

 The `make_forest_plot` function creates a forest plot using the `ggplot2` graphics package.
-The function returns a named list containg:
+The function returns a named list
+containing:

   - plot: the plot
-  - data: a data frame from which the plot is generated
   - code: ggplot2 code to generate the plot

 In RStudio the ggplot2 code used to generate the plot will be shown in